GuineaBot3Labs/GuineaBot3/README.md

 ## SETUP ##

-You can set up this bot very easily, unlike it's big brother, it does not requires a very good GPU cuda compadible and multicore, if you want to use multiple cores or want to use a really big GPU, see it's big brother [here.](https://github.com/ethicalhacker7192/deep-GuineaBot3-lichess-bot)
+You can set up this bot very easily, just like it's big brother, however unlike it's big brother, it does not requires a very good GPU cuda compadible and multicore, if you want to use multiple cores or want to use a really big GPU, see it's big brother [here.](https://github.com/ethicalhacker7192/deep-GuineaBot3-lichess-bot)

 You will need to have python3.10 or python3.11 for this code, you can download it as shown down below: